 Lisa Van Riper, director of public affairs at NGU, announced at Kimbrell’s Town Hall that the university is making greater efforts “to respond to candidates” who request to visit the campus along their campaign trail.

 While introducing Kimbrell — one of her former students in NGU’s Honors Scholar Program — Van Riper said that she was especially proud to welcome NGU alumni running for office and to see them become “the ‘living stones’ that go on” and impact the world for Christ.

-Learn more about NGU’s Honors Scholar Program and Christian worldview training at Honors Program.
+Learn more about NGU’s Honors Scholar Program and Christian worldview training at Honors at NGU program webpage.